 Melissa J. Williams joined the Goizueta faculty in 2011, after completing a postdoctoral fellowship at the Stanford Graduate School of Business.
 She earned a PhD in psychology from the University of California, Berkeley.
 Professor Williams studies what happens when social identities (gender, race, stigma, or national culture) collide with workplace hierarchies.
 She also investigates the consequences of putting people in positions of power and leadership.
 Her research has been published in top journals (Journal of Personality and Social Psychology, Psychological Bulletin, Journal of Management), and covered in major media outlets (Forbes, The New York Times, Wall St. Journal).
-She serves on the editorial boards of several journals and coordinates the PhD program for the Organization & Management area.
+She is currently an Associate Editor at Organizational Behavior and Human Decision Processes, and serves as Area Coordinator for the Organization & Management area at Goizueta.
+Professor Williams can be reached directly at mjwilliams (at) emory.edu.

 University of California, Berkeley: PhD, Social / Personality Psychology 2008